The Long List of Things President Trump Wants to Boycott

 In mid-2018, Trump encouraged his supporters to boycott the Wisconsin motorcycle company after it said it would move some of its production overseas to avoid new tariffs imposed by the European Union.

-Although the motorcycle brand was one of several companies that vowed to move some of their production overseas after the EU retaliated to Trump’s steep tariffs on steel and aluminum, Trump only hit at Harley-Davidson.
-The Hill reported that the company suffered a 13 percent sales loss over a two month period—the steepest decrease in eight years—even after Harley-Davidson CEO Matt Levatich reportedly told staff and dealers that motorcycles sold in the U.S. would be built in the states.
+Although the motorcycle brand was one of several companies that vowed to move production overseas after the EU retaliated to Trump’s steep tariffs on steel and aluminum, Trump only hit at Harley-Davidson.
+The Hill reported that the company suffered a 13 percent sales loss over a two month period—the steepest decrease in eight years—even after CEO Matt Levatich reportedly told staff and dealers that motorcycles sold in the U.S. would be built in the U.S.

 APPLE